apason/ttk-15/README.md

 ## coming up
 This project is discontinued.
-~~ ttk-15 is still in under development.
-We are planned at least following things to next versions:
+~~ttk-15 is still in under development.
+We are planned at least following things to next versions:~~
- * Graphical user interface and debugger (gtk, qt or both)
+ - ~~Graphical user interface and debugger (gtk, qt or both)~~
- * Implementation of breakpoints to debugger so debugging will be much easier.
+ - ~~Implementation of breakpoints to debugger so debugging will be much easier.~~
- * ttk-15 and ttk-91 has very inefficient state register.
+ - ~~ttk-15 and ttk-91 has very inefficient state register.
 In any exception (owerflow, div of zero etc..) the corresponding bits in state register is modified.
- However since there is no instruction to investigate this register it is quite useless.
- In next versions there will be instruction for it so state register would have a real utility.
+However, since there is no instruction to investigate this register it is quite useless.
+In next versions there will be instruction for it so state register would have a real utility.~~
- * Implementation of hardware clock and real support for interrupts.
-This allows one to write strings or even operating system to ttk-15
+ - ~~Implementation of hardware clock and real support for interrupts.
+This allows one to write strings or even operating system to ttk-15~~
- * Full windows support.
+ - ~~Full windows support.
 We have not tested ttk-15 in windows but it might compile well under cygwin or mingw.
-Actually there is very little OS dependent code so porting would be very simple and fast.
+Actually, there is very little OS dependent code so porting would be very simple and fast.~~
- * linux man pages
+ - ~~linux man pages~~
- * pdf formatted users guide ~~
+ - ~~pdf formatted users guide~~

 For more information please read documentation in doc/ folder.
 We are willing to